PouyaBP/SalesDataAnalysis/README.md

 ##  Project Summary: Sales Data Analysis

-In this project, I analyzed 90 days of fictional sales data for a company with customers across multiple Finnish cities.
+In this project, I analyzed 90 days of sales data for a company with customers across multiple Finnish cities.
 Using Python, I explored revenue trends, customer behavior, and product performance.

 ### Key Insights:
 -  Top-selling city: Helsinki